osvasali/my-coe332-hws/homework04/README.md

 `test_ml_data_analysis.py` contains a series of unit tests that tak account of possible issues that may arise when running the python script `ml_data_analysis.py`.
 Each function in the python script has at least five tests in `test_ml_data_analysis.py`.
 The tests account for incompatibilities between the `.json` file and the python script like inconsistent naming convetions or unnexpected values.

-## Run From the Associated Container
+## Run Script From the Associated Container

 Using a terminal (or SCP client), do the following: